wclose/Swift_Mothur16SITS_2019/README.md

 <br />

-**2.** Transfer all of your raw paired-end sequencing data into `data/raw/` in this repo.
+**2.** Transfer all of your raw paired-end sequencing data into `data/raw/`.
 The repository comes with some test data already included so if you would like to see how the pipeline works, skip to **Step 3**.
 > **NOTE:** Because of the way `mothur` parses sample names, it doesn't like it when you have hyphens or underscores in the **sample names** (emphasis on sample names, **not** the filename itself).
 There is a script (`code/mothurNames.sh`) you can use to change hyphens to something else.
 Feel free to modify it for removing extra underscores as needed.

 <br />